 Mats are those nasty, knot like bits of fur which develop without proper maintenance grooming (i.e. brushing) which can collect dirt and cause pain as they pull at the dog’s skin.
-Some dogs, like Bo, a little Poodle from Underdog to Wonderdog, are more prone to matting than other dogs.
+Some dogs are more prone to matting than other dogs.

 But, even responsible pet parents, who groom regularly may find that a small mat is starting to develop.
 They happen to the best of us.
 Here are a couple of at home tips to remove those nasty mats at home.
 All of this is done PRIOR to a bath.
 Never bathe a matted dog as this will only cause to make them worse.

 1. Hold the entire mat in your hand at the base of the mat (closest to your dog’s skin) as you want to make sure you don’t damage your dog’s skin.
 Also, by holding the mat in your hand this way you will make sure that any ‘brush burn’ will happen to your hand and not your dog’s delicate skin.
 That is, if you apply too much pressure to the brush.

 2. Rub a pinch of cornstarch into the mat.
 This is a tried and true home remedy and is very effective as a dematting aid.

 3. Use a Matbreaker to split the mat.
 Matbreaker is the brand name and is what I use in my shop.
 Use the Matbreaker to break the mat into two or three smaller pieces.
 Stop there, though, you don’t want to make a hole in the coat.

 4. Use a slicker brush to break up the mat.
 A slicker brush has wire bristles that are slightly bent at the ends.
 Never let the bristles touch your dog’s skin.
 To avoid this, be sure to brush the mat as you hold it in your hand.